 unless preceded by a Team A foul or offsetting fouls

-As shown in the clip above, because the returner does not officially “down” the football ( take a knee) the referee assumes that he is going to take the ball out of the end zone.
+As shown in the clip above, because the returner does not officially “down” the football ( take a knee), the referee assumes that he will take the ball out of the end zone.

-In order to officially end the play and take a touch back, he would either need to take a knee or run out of the back of the end zone.
+To officially end the play and take a touchback, he would either need to take a knee or run out of the back of the end zone.

 Taking a knee isn’t the only way to initiate a touchback on the kickoff.

-If the ball happens to roll out of the end zone, it will be called a touchback.
+If the ball rolls out of the end zone, it will be called a touchback.
 Even if the ball:

-- Lands in play then rolls out of the end zone without being touched
+- He lands in play and then rolls out of the end zone without being touched

 - Rolls and hits the pylon